 The officer pushed back aggressively, to overwhelm the knight with his youthful vigor and swifter reflexes.

-A youth was striding toward the knight, but froze when his commander died.
+A youth strode toward the knight, but froze when his commander died.

-Something, some instinct, had moved Jon’than to mercy.
+Something, some instinct, had moved Jonathan to mercy.
+He surveyed the area.
 “Son, what is your name?”

-Jon’than shook his head and chuckled.
-“Is your father’s name Rich'rd?”
+Jonathan shook his head and chuckled.
+“Is your father’s name Richard?”

 “N-n-no… that’s my uncle’s name.”

 “I have no time to explain.
 Grab the lieutenant’s body.
 Drag it fifteen yards that way.”
 He pointed.
 “There is a drop-off.
 Bloody and tear your tunic.
 Throw the body over, then your tunic and some equipment.
 Then go down the mountain exactly the way you came up and return to your family.”

 A look of bewilderment appeared on the boy’s face.
 “W-w-why?
 Y-y-you don’t know me.”